awsdocs/amazon-chime-administration-guide/doc_source/voice-connector-groups.md

 1. Choose **Remove**\.

-## Assigning and Unassigning Phone Numbers for an Amazon Chime Voice Connector Group<a name="assign-voicecon-group"></a>
+## Assigning and unassigning phone numbers for an Amazon Chime Voice Connector group<a name="assign-voicecon-group"></a>

 You can assign and unassign phone numbers for an Amazon Chime Voice Connector group in the Amazon Chime console\.